chirun-ncl/sample_course/README.md

 This repository contains a set of sample Chirun compatible notes, using both Markdown and LaTeX formatted documents.
 Notes, embeddable content and presentation slides are demonstrated.

-Included for demonstration is a modified copy of the first five chapters of *Basic Analysis: Introduction to Real Analysis*, a free textbook released under CC BY-SA license.
-See https://www.jirka.org/ra/ for more information

 ### Build

 Build the notes locally by installing the